vogelito/glacierprotocol/_docs/before-you-start/structure.md

 * Never take a picture of it
 * Never let any untrusted person see it

-*Moderately-sensitive data* (e.g. a cold storage address or redemption script) will be highlighted in yellow, like this:
+*Moderately-sensitive data* (e.g. a cold storage addresses or redemption script) will be highlighted in yellow, like this:
 <span class="warning">moderately-sensitive-data-here</span>.

 *Moderately* sensitive data impacts privacy, but does not directly impact security.
-It cannot be used to steal your bitcoins, but it *can* be used to see how many bitcoins you own (if someone knows that the moderately sensitive data in question belongs to you).
+It cannot be used to steal your funds, but it *can* be used to see how much crypto you own (if someone knows that the moderately sensitive data in question belongs to you).